 Odyssey’s charter contract was granted by the State Charter Schools Commission of Georgia (SCSC).
 We are currently in the middle of a five year contract, which can be found on the Our Charter Contract page of our website.
 As a state-charter school, we receive state and federal funding, but we do not receive local property tax or E-SPLOST money.
 Our Governing Board of Directors is a nine-member panel of parents and community members that are elected and/or appointed to the Board, each serving three year terms.

 Odyssey students come from all over Coweta County, regardless of their school district.
 If space is available, students may enroll in the middle of a school year, but enrollment for a new school year is based on the results of a lottery.
 More information on the lottery process can be found under the Enrollment tab on our website.
 As a public school, we do not charge tuition.
-However, we do ask families to volunteer 18 hours of time each school year.
 We follow the state curriculum and our students take the Georgia Milestones test each spring.